gabrieleteotino/bluish-capsule/content/post/2018-08-31-vsts-personal-build-agent-on-docker.md

 Edit a Build Job and change the *Agent Pool* to *Default* to use the agent.

-Note that the basic agent **ubuntu-16.04** is not able to do much work because no extended capabilities are configured.
+The basic agent **microsoft/vsts-agent:ubuntu-16.04** is not able to do much work because no extended capabilities are configured.